escapin/sElect/README.md

 ```

 **Remark.**
-In the development version, one-time passwords are not sent to
+In the development version, one-time passwords are not sent to voters
-voters via e-mail; they are logged on the console by the
+via e-mail; they are logged on the console by the collecting server and
-collecting server and must be copied from there.
-Also, the
+must be copied from there.
+Also, the closing time of the collecting
-collecting server, as of now, ignores the opening and closing
-times.
-The server needs to be triggered manually to close the
+server is far away in the future (Nov 10, 2018).
+The server needs to be
-election, which can be done through the status page served by
+triggered manually to close the election, which can be done through the
-this server.
+status page served by this server.

 **Unit Testing.**
 To run the test suite, type